flyx/flyx.org/_posts/2012-06-13-adabindings1.md

    When you write a thin binding, the libraries' documentation suffices for using your binding.
  * You can autogenerate a thin binding from the libraries' C header with [Swig][3].
+   The GNAT compiler is also able to automatically create Ada bindings with [`-fdump-ada-spec`][4].
 Writing a thick binding is much more work.

 This concludes my thoughts on thin vs. thick bindings.
 In the next post, I will actually show how to write some code.